DBAwesome01/host-plugins/README.md

 ## MCHost.co Plugin Repository
-Public plugin repo used in the /mchost plugin meno.
+Public plugin repo used in the /mchost plugin menu.

 ### How to Contribute
 Adding a plugin is as simple as...